Create an Authenticated Server-to-Server Connection

 Select Server to Server.

-If you don’t see the data source that you want, confirm whether your Data Cloud administrator uploaded the JSON schema for that application.
+If you don’t see the data source that you want, confirm that your Data Cloud architect uploaded the JSON schema for that application.

 -